LikaLex/Docs-MODX/en/index.md

 Experienced [MODX Professionals](http://modx.com/professionals) and [vendor-backed commercial support](http://modx.com/support/) options are also available, so no matter your needs and requirements - you're covered.

-## Getting started

-This documentation site is a thorough Reference for all things MODX, and also includes Guides and Tutorials to help you get started quickly and easily.
-Highlights include:

 - The [Video Quick-Start Series](building-sites/integrating-templates/video-quick-start) of tutorials
 - A guide on [Making Sites with MODX](building-sites)